Korean Grammar Point

 Naneun baega gopeudago saenggakhaetdeoni anieosseo, gimbabeul sa wass-eo, ije baega gopeuji anha.

-I thought I was hungry, but I wasn't, I bought gimbap, now I'm not hungry.
+I thought I was hungry, but I wasn’t—I bought gimbap, and now I’m not hungry.

-Oneul nalssiga cham joa, haneuli malggo paran haneuli boyeo
+Oneul nalssiga cham joa, haneul-i malgo paran haneul-i boyeo.

-'~이야' is a verb modifier in Korean utilized to assert, declare or express a fact, situation or feeling in an informal or casual context.
-It attaches to the stem of a verb or adjective and can be used either in positive or negative sentences.
-It is very commonly used in daily conservation among close friends or people of similar age.
-It is not advisable to use it with elders or superiors as it may sound rude or disrespectful.
+'~이야' is a verb modifier in Korean used to assert, declare, or express a fact, situation, or feeling in an informal context.
+It attaches to the stem of a noun, verb, or adjective and is common in daily conversation among close friends or people of similar age.
+It is not recommended to use this form with elders or superiors as it may sound rude.

 Processing keyword: ~이야 [iya] (Is, informal declaration)